 Berry Smith LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and must comply with the SRA's requirements in force from time to time, including the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011.
 Both documents are contained in the SRA Handbook and can be accessed via the SRA's website: http://www.sra.org.uk/handbook.

 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.

 Berry Smith LLP maintains compulsory professional indemnity insurance cover.
-Our policy is placed with for the insurance year ending September 2014 with Hanover Limited.
+Our policy is placed, for the insurance year ending 29 June 2021, with HDI Global Specialty SE - UK.
 We also have additional voluntary cover in place.
 If you require further information relating to our insurance please contact email@example.com.

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong we need you to tell us about it.
 This will help us to improve our service further.

 If you have any complaint or concerns about our work or your bill, please raise them in the first instance with the person dealing with the matter.

 Please refer to our Complaints Handing Policy by clicking HERE

 Contracts by electronic means